 - Local and national tech events

 (This list could go on for 15 pages.
 You get the idea.)

 7. Make an offer they can’t refuse

-Always make the offer in person if at all possible.
-This is an important role and you’ve put a lot of thought into the process from day 1, so make sure you finish the process strong with a personal, well-thought-out offer that you can feel confident about.
+Always make the offer in person, if at all possible.
+This is an important role, and you’ve put a lot of thought into the process from day one, so make sure you finish the process strong, with a personal, well-thought-out offer that you can feel confident about.

-Don’t expect to find a great full time CTO if all founders aren’t committed to the startup full time.
-Too often, I see founders that still have another day job, and are looking for a CTO full time.
-Why would a CTO quit his job to work on your startup full time if he sees that you’re not willing to do the same?
+Don’t expect to find a great full-time CTO if all founders aren’t committed to the startup full-time.
+Too often, I see founders who still have another day job but are looking for a full-time CTO.
+Why would a CTO quit their job to work on your startup full-time if they see that you’re not willing to do the same?
 Don’t ask CTO candidates to commit more than you are currently committed.

-There are CTOs of all flavors.
-Some that have scaled businesses before, some that are technical wizards, some that are visionaries, some that have walked your path before and some that haven’t.
-Take the time to follow these 7 steps and you’ll increase your chances of finding the perfect CTO for your startup.
+There are CTOs of all flavors—some who have scaled businesses before, some who are technical wizards, some who are visionaries, some who have walked your path before, and some who haven’t.
+Take the time to follow these seven steps, and you’ll increase your chances of finding the perfect CTO for your startup.

-Editor's Note: This post was originally published in September 2014 and has been completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in September 2014 and has been revised and updated for freshness, accuracy, and comprehensiveness.